sconnel42/wedding-website/README.md

 - Then push code and it'll go all the way to the Droplet if it passes the tests

 ### TODO
-- Make DB tables be underscored
 - Make Big Dipper look right on mobile (make a rotated rectangle)
-- Add maps for church/venue
+- Add maps/dates for church/venue (https://vuejs.org/v2/cookbook/practical-use-of-scoped-slots.html)
 - Optimize for slow connections
 - Serve build FE from nginx container
 - RSVP updates
     - Update people's names/keys in DB
     - Make search better (fuzzy string search?)
     - Only show people in that group
-    - Text updates
     - Song request
 - Replace favicon with image of page curtain
 - Pop pictures out on click